Umahi sacks 2 aides over killing during PDP councillorship primaries – The Sun Nigeria

 Chijioke Agwu, Abakaliki

-Governor Umahi in the statement assured the people of Ebonyi State of the commitment of his administration towards the sustenance of peace and security in the state.
+Umahi in the statement assured of the commitment of his administration towards the sustenance of peace and security in the state

-The statement reads: “His Excellency the Governor of Ebonyi State, Engr.
-Chief David Nweze Umahi, has directed the immediate removal from office and arrest of the Coordinator, Ubeyi Development Centre, Hon.
-Uche Ibiam and Mr. Ibiam Ogbonnaya Junior, (a.k.a Terror), Technical Assistant (TA) to Governor on Security, for alleged involvement in a murder case.

-“His Excellency further directed that security agencies should carry out investigation and prosecute all those found guilty in accordance with the extant laws of the Federal Republic of Nigeria.

 Leave a Reply